TPC-Council/HammerDB/Docker/Readme.md

 # Release Notes for HammerDB 4.7

+##### HammerDB prebuild Docker images can be downloaded directly from [Official TPC-Council HammerDB DockerHub](https://hub.docker.com/r/tpcorg/hammerdb)
+        docker pull tpcorg/hammerdb
+        docker tag  tpcorg/hammerdb hammerdb

-This Dockerfile builds a HammerDb-v4.7 client container that supports all the databases HammerDB is enabled for, i.e. Oracle, Microsoft SQL Server, MySQL, PostgreSQL and MariaDB, except for IBM Db2.
-We intend to add it in Future releases.
+Alternatively, [Dockerfile](https://github.com/TPC-Council/HammerDB/blob/master/Docker/Dockerfile) can be used to build a HammerDb-v4.7 client container **_locally_** that supports all the databases HammerDB is enabled for, i.e. Oracle, Microsoft SQL Server, MySQL, PostgreSQL and MariaDB, except for IBM Db2.
+We intend to add it in future releases.
 TPC-Council#404
 ##### To create an image: Go to the folder containing the Dockerfile
         docker build -t hammerdb .
 ##### To start a container named "hammerdb" with the image, "hammerdb"